 In April 2004, the Board of Directors adopted the 2004 Incentive Compensation Plan, of which 1,350,000 shares are issuable.
-As of January 30, 2010, 612,838 shares had been granted from this Plan.
+As of January 29, 2011, 722,128 shares had been granted from this Plan.

 In May 2003, the shareholders approved the 2003 Employee Stock Purchase Plan with 250,000 Class A shares of Common Stock authorized.
-Under the terms of the Plan, substantially all associates may purchase Class A Common Stock through payroll deductions of up to 10% of their salary, up to a maximum market value of \$25,000 per year.
+Under the terms of the Plan, substantially all associates may purchase Class A Common Stock through payroll deductions.
 The Class A Common Stock is purchased at the lower of 85% of market value on the first or last business day of a six-month payment period.
 Additionally, each April 15, associates are given the opportunity to make a lump sum purchase of up to \$10,000 of Class A Common Stock at 85% of market value.
-The number of shares purchased by participants through the plan were 27,051 shares, 32,830 shares and 27,164 shares for the years ended January 30, 2010, January 31, 2009 and February 2, 2008, respectively.
+The number of shares purchased by participants through the plan were 23,849 shares, 27,051 shares and 32,830 shares for the years ended January 29, 2011, January 30, 2010 and January 31, 2009, respectively.

 The Company adopted in 1987 an Incentive Compensation Plan and a Non-Qualified Stock Option Plan for key associates of the Company.
 Total shares issuable under the plans are 5,850,000, of which 1,237,500 shares were issuable under the Incentive Compensation Plan and 4,612,500 shares are issuable under the Non-Qualified Stock Option Plan.
 The purchase price of the shares under an option must be at least 100 percent of the fair market value of Class A Common Stock at the date of the grant.
 Options granted under these plans vest over a 5-year period and expire 10 years after the date of the grant unless otherwise expressly authorized by the Board of Directors.
-As of January 30, 2010, 5,831,373 shares had been granted under the plans.
+As of January 29, 2011, 5,831,373 shares had been granted under the plans.